Am I eligible to file for a protection order?

 Protection orders in Tennessee are designed to protect victims of domestic abuse, sexual assault, or stalking.

-If someone has abused you (committed domestic abuse), you need to have a specific relationship with him/her to get a protection order.
-You can only seek a protection order because of domestic abuse if the abuser is:
+If someone has committed domestic abuse against you, you need to have a specific relationship with him/her to get a protection order.
+You can only seek a protection order because of domestic abuse if the abuser is one of the following:

 - your spouse or ex-spouse;